VladimirMarkelov/haku/docs/usage.md

 #### Numbers

+Supported number formats:

-Only positive and negative decimal numbers are supported.
-Character `_` can be used to make number more readable: e.g., `65_536` is the same as `65536`.
+* positive and negative decimal numbers.
+Character `_` can be used to make number more readable: e.g., `65_536` is the same as `65536`;
+* positive hexadecimal numbers.
+These numbers must start with "0x" or "0X" prefix.

 #### Strings